irisnet/irishub/docs/cli-client/bank/burn.md

 ## Description

 This command is used for burning tokens from specified address.
 Anyone can send this transaction type.
-There is no any connection to fund.
 ## Usage:

 ```